progit/progit/de/04-git-server/01-chapter4.markdown

 It’s important to note that with the exception of the HTTP protocols, all of these require Git to be installed and working on the server.

-Es ist wichtig zu beachten, mit der Ausnahme des HTTP-Protokolls, es ist Vorraussetzung, dass Git auf dem Server installiert sein muss und laufen muss.
+Es ist wichtig zu beachten, dass alle Protokolle mit Ausnahme von HTTP eine funktionierende Git Installation auf dem Server benötigen.

 ### Local Protocol ###
 ### Lokales Protokoll ###